typegoose/typegoose/github-page/_guides/advanced/changeIDType.md

 }
 ```

-Note: it needs to be duplicated, because the `Base` class only provides *types* and dosnt actuall change anything runtime
+Note: it needs to be duplicated, because the `Base` class only provides *types* and doesn't actuall change anything runtime

 Note: to have `_id` not be `any`, the project needs to have either `noImplicitAny` or `strict` active in the `tsconfig`